yaroslawliker/TripFinanceBot/README.md

 # Intro
-This is a Telegram bot for managing finances during trip, or just plitting the whole budget to categories.
+This is a Telegram bot for managing finances during trip, or just splitting the whole budget to categories.

 # Motivation
 This is a pet project, made to help me personally manage my finices.
 All business logic is dictated by every-day calculations I have been performing manualy.